 The lawful basis on which we process your personal information, strictly necessary for you to use to our website, is our legitimate interest in providing a website.
 For other cookies, we rely on your consent to provide you with the best possible communications and website we can.
 See PSC Support’s Cookie Declaration at https://www.pscsupport.org.uk/cookies/ for information on the cookies we use and to change or withdraw your consent to the cookies used at any time.

 Links to other websites

-We will keep your personal information only for as long as it is reasonable to do so or in accordance with our legal obligations.
-We may ask you to renew your consent periodically.
+In cases where we rely on your consent as the lawful basis for processing, we may ask you to renew your consent periodically.
 If you ask us to stop contacting you, to stop processing your information or unsubscribe, we will keep a limited record of your contact information to ensure we comply with your request.

 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal information, we will promptly assess the risk to your rights and freedoms and if appropriate report this breach to the ICO (more information on the ICO website).